AlpoTurunen/FinBIF_Outlier_Detection/README.md

 | **Advantages**                    | No need for separate training or absence data. <br> Easy to use for selected variables. | Well-supported by research. <br> Allows reliability assessment using statistical metrics. | Uses high-quality Bird Atlas data. <br> Produces clear results. <br> Allows reliability assessment using statistical metrics. |
 | **Challenges**                     | Difficult to assess model performance without comparison data. <br> Sensitive to parameter choices. <br> Accuracy depends on observation location precision. <br> Differences between models. | Sensitive to parameter choices. <br> Requires generation of absence data, as real absence data is available only for a few species (e.g., butterflies). | Variation within 10 km x 10 km grid cells may be greater than between them. <br> Requires extensive data preprocessing. <br> Predicts breeding probability rather than direct observation reliability. <br> Differences between models. |

+## Contact Information and licence

+For further inquiries, please contact me.
+Also feel free to use this code in a way you want.

+> **Note:** I'm not a biologist or machine learning specialist.
+Do not trust the models.